Redocly/redocly-cli/docs/commands/lint.md

 One of the most powerful features of Redocly CLI is its ability to lint OpenAPI definitions.
 This helps your definitions conform to a consistent API styleguide.

-The `lint` command ensures that your definition file structure is valid (according to the OpenAPI Specification and your own custom rules, if any) and contains no errors.
-It also executes preprocessors and rules.
+The `lint` command ensures that your definition file structure is valid (according to the OpenAPI Specification) and adheres to your API styleguide.

 :::warning Important
 Unlike the `bundle` command, `lint` doesn't execute decorators.
 To learn more about preprocessors and rules, see the [custom rules](../resources/custom-rules.md) page.